MatinGhanbari/NexGen.MediatR.Extensions.Caching/README.md

 - **Seamless Integration**: Adds caching to MediatR requests using pipeline behaviors.
 - **Flexible Cache Storage**: Supports both in-memory (`IMemoryCache`) 💾 and distributed caching (`IDistributedCache`) 🌐.
-- **Automatic Cache Invalidation**: Invalidate cached requests based on other requests or notifications.
+- **Automatic Cache Invalidation**: Invalidate cached requests based on other requests or EntityFramework ChangeTracker.
 - **Customizable Cache Options**: Configure expiration ⏳, sliding expiration, and cache keys per request.
 - **ASP.NET Core Compatibility**: Works with ASP.NET Core’s DI and caching infrastructure.
 - **Extensible Design**: Easily extend or customize caching behavior to suit your needs.
+- **Server Sync**: This library use sync data with server for using in microservice applications.

 ## 📦 Installation